 Before joining the re-election campaign, Jean-Pierre served as the Regional Political Director for the White House Office of Political Affairs.
 Prior to joining the Obama Administration, she worked on the Obama for America campaign in 2008 as the Southeast Regional Political Director; she served the John Edwards for President Campaign in the same capacity.

-She joined the Columbia University faculty in 2014 where she teaches a course at the School of International and Public Affairs (SIPA).
+She joined the Columbia University faculty in 2014 where she teaches a course at the School of International and Public Affairs (SIPA) and was named a 2019 Pritzker Fellow at the University of Chicago Institute of Politics.
 She received her MPA from Columbia University's SIPA in 2003.